zvolcsey/react-add-user/README.md

 ## Overview

-This repo contain a web page that was created in React.
+This repo contains a web page that was created with React.

-In this app you can add user with a form to a list.
+The app lets you add user with a form to a list.

-It is a practice project in the Udemy [course](https://www.udemy.com/course/react-the-complete-guide-incl-redux) by (Academind by Maximilian Schwarzmüller).
+It is a practice project in the Udemy [course](https://www.udemy.com/course/react-the-complete-guide-incl-redux) by Academind by Maximilian Schwarzmüller.

-I created my version at the first time and checked the instructor solution.
+I created my version at first and then checked the instructor's solution to improve my original version.

-After that I fixed the my version.

 ## Run locally